Gerfalcon: Preservation and current use

-Flags and Ensigns of the Dunkirk Little Ship Gerfalcon
+Flags and ensigns

-Special Flag Honours of the Association of Dunkirk Little Ships (ADLS)
+Special flag honours

 Gerfalcon is an accredited member of the Association of Dunkirk Little Ships (ADLS), comprising vessels that participated in the 1940 Dunkirk evacuation, known as Operation Dynamo.
 These historic vessels are granted the honour of flying a distinctive house flag: the Cross of St George defaced with the Arms of DunkirkBlue Ensign.
 This privilege was conferred with the approval of the Admiralty, the College of Heralds, and the City of Dunkirk.

 When sailing in company, ADLS vessels may also fly the undefaced Cross of St George at the bow.
 To prevent any confusion with the presence of a Royal Navy Admiral—who traditionally flies the same flag—the vessels simultaneously fly the Red Ensign at the stern.
 This combination signifies the vessel's civilian status and its honoured role in the Dunkirk evacuation.

-Occasional Use of the Blue Ensign
+Occasional use of the Blue Ensign

 The master of Gerfalcon, a retired Lieutenant, who holds warrants authorising the display of the Blue Ensign.
 This ensign, characterised by a dark blue field with the Union Flag in the canton, is traditionally reserved for specific categories of British vessels.

-2025 Return to Dunkirk
+2025 return to Dunkirk

 In May 2025, Gerfalcon participated in the 85th anniversary commemorations of Operation Dynamo, joining a fleet of 66 historic vessels—known as the "Little Ships"—that sailed from Ramsgate to Dunkirk.
 The event, organised by the Association of Dunkirk Little Ships (ADLS), marked the first official return crossing since 2015, with the 2020 voyage having been cancelled due to the COVID-19 pandemic.

 Departing Ramsgate Royal Harbour at 06:00 BST on 21 May 2025, the flotilla was escorted across the English Channel by Royal Navy patrol vessels and RNLI lifeboats.
 The voyage served as a tribute to the bravery and sacrifice of those who took part in the 1940 evacuation.

 Gerfalcon’s inclusion in the 2025 crossing was particularly notable as it marked her first major voyage following an extensive seven-month restoration.
 Under new ownership from July 2024, the vessel underwent a comprehensive refit, which included the replacement of 32 hull planks and 22 deck beams, as well as a new deck, wheelhouse, and cabin.
 She was restored in her wartime Royal Naval Patrol Service colours and returned to sea trials before embarking on the commemorative voyage.

 During the return to Dunkirk, Gerfalcon covered over 200 nautical miles, successfully completing her maiden post-restoration passage and reaffirming her seaworthiness.

 The 2025 crossing was also significant as it was the first without any surviving Dunkirk veterans present.